-• Construction on the Bethany Beach Streetscape project is to resume Oct.
-20 in the beach block “loop” of Garfield Parkway.
-The improvements, which were previously scheduled to start Oct.
-14, have a week delay due to continued construction on another project.
-They are part of a $2.4 million project designed to improve pedestrian and vehicle safety.
-Closure of the loop and adjacent roads, including Atlantic Avenue can be expected.
+• Construction on the Bethany Beach Streetscape project has resumed in the beach block “loop” of Garfield Parkway.
+The improvements are part of a $2.4 million project designed to improve pedestrian and vehicle safety.
+Closure of the loop and adjacent roads, including Atlantic Avenue, can be expected.

 • The Bethany Beach Non-Residential Design Review Committee will meet on Friday, Oct.
 24, at 10 a.m. at town hall.
 The agenda for the meeting includes consideration of an application from Randy Hall, tenant at 792B Garfield Parkway, Bicycle Connection, for a new wall sign for the property located at Lot 1, Block 24, in the C-2 commercial zoning district.